Membership Types and Benefits

 - Discounted application fees for AACVPR Program Certification, the only peer-review accreditation process for cardiovascular and pulmonary rehabilitation programs

-- The chance to participate on AACVPR committees, helping to influence policy and legislation at the national level
+- The chance to participate on AACVPR committees, which help influence policy and legislation at the national level

 Joint enrollment in AACVPR and your state’s local affiliate, for residents of qualifying states.